vrnt-seethrough/kmsu-docs/bdd-utils-search.md

 #Search utils

 The search utils provide methods for performing searches and retrieving metadata about searches which have been performed.
+This utility object is available within the scenario context as <code>this.search</code>

 ##fetchLastQueryData( callback )